juju/docs/src/en/commands.md

    **Summary:**

-   Compare a bundle with a model and report any differences.
+   Compares a bundle with a model and reports any differences.

    **Options:**